Northern Lights & Golden Circle Tour with Audio Guide & Transfer from Reykjavik

-Come along for two essential Icelandic experiences: sightseeing around the Golden Circle, and hunting for the Northern Lights.
-This tour should appeal to all those who seek to immerse themselves in Icelandic nature and witness one of the world's greatest wonders.
+Join two essential Icelandic experiences: sightseeing around the Golden Circle and hunting for the northern lights.
+This tour should appeal to all who seek to immerse themselves in Icelandic nature and witness one of the world's greatest wonders.

-Your tour starts at Reykjavík Terminal where you will meet up with your guide or you will be picked up (available at extra cost) from outside your accommodation to board a bus that is part of a brand new fleet and has Wi-Fi, a tablet for each guest, and an audio guide which provides commentary in 10 different languages.
-Of course, there will also be an expert guide on board to help you with any queries.
+Your tour starts at Reykjavik Terminal, where you'll meet up with your guide.
+Alternatively, pick-up from outside your accommodation is available for an extra cost.
+You'll board a bus that's part of a brand-new fleet with Wi-Fi, a tablet for each guest, and an audio guide providing commentary in 10 languages.
+Of course, an expert guide will also be on board to help you with any queries.

-The first stop is Þingvellir National Park.
-This is the most important historical site in Iceland, where early settlers founded their first parliament in 930 AD.
-This parliament continues to this day in Reykjavík, making it the longest-running, ongoing institution of its kind.
+The first stop is Thingvellir National Park.
+This is Iceland's most important historical site, where early settlers founded their first parliament in 930 AD.
+To this day, the parliament continues in Reykjavik, making it the longest-running, ongoing institution of its kind.

-The next stop will be the Geysir Geothermal Area in the Haukadalur Valley.
-This area is renowned for its hot-springs, most notably its two geysers.
-Geysir itself no longer erupts regularly, but its neighbour Strokkur blasts water up to 20-metres (65 feet) high every five to ten minutes.
+The next stop will be the Geysir geothermal area in the Haukadalur valley.
+This area is renowned for its hot springs, notably its two geysers.
+Geysir no longer erupts regularly, but its neighbor Strokkur blasts water up to 65 feet (20 meters) high every 5-10 minutes.

-Once you have seen it erupt several times, you will move onto the third and final stop of Golden Circle, Gullfoss.
-This is a magnificent waterfall, falling in two tiers from a height of 32 metres (105 feet) into an ancient canyon.
-You can witness the majesty of these falls at a viewing platform right beside where the water is dropping.
+Once you've seen it erupt several times, you'll move to the third and final stop of the Golden Circle sightseeing route, Gullfoss waterfall.
+This is a magnificent cascade falling in two tiers from a height of 105 feet (32 meters) into an ancient canyon.
+You can witness the majesty of these falls at a viewing platform beside where the water is dropping.

-With the three sights of the Golden Circle complete, you will return to Reykjavík where you'll have a few hours to unwind before you are picked up again for the Northern Lights hunt.
+With the three sights of the Golden Circle complete, you'll return to Reykjavik, where you'll have a few hours to unwind before you are picked up again for the northern lights hunt.

-Once you set off on your Northern Lights hunt, there are no set destinations; your guide will follow the weather online and direct your driver to the spots with the least cloud cover.
-They are experts at finding the Northern Lights and know all the darkest, most secluded viewing locations.
+There are no set destinations once you set off on your northern lights hunt.
+Your guide will follow the weather online and direct your driver to the spots with the least cloud cover.
+They are experts at finding the northern lights and know all the darkest, most secluded viewing locations.

 Watching the auroras descend from the stars is a magical experience.
-If you want to take some photographs, your guide can help you with the settings of your camera.
-There will also be tripods on board which you can use to get the best results.
+If you want to take some photographs, your guide can help you with your camera's settings.
+There will also be tripods, which you can use to get the best results.

-After a three-hour hunt, you will return to Reykjavík.
-If you are not lucky enough to catch the lights, you will get another try for free.
+After a 3-hour hunt, you'll return to Reykjavík.
+If you're not lucky enough to catch the lights, you'll get another try for free.

 Northern Lights tour: